kailash-manasarovar/statement/docs/crimes/protagonists.md

 - Members of the Javea Computer Club.
 - Members of expat walking groups.
-- Old (apparent) friends in Denia.
+- Old (apparent) friends in Dénia.
-- The whole town of Denia who were lied to about why I had been targeted and so felt justified in joining in the fun.
+- The whole town of Dénia who were clearly lied to about why I had been targeted and so felt justified in joining in the fun.
+- The only other option is that the town of Dénia is controlled by pure evil.